 The DOH's Pesticide Management Program describes its applicator certification and training, licensing and enforcement of pesticide regulations.
-In addition, the District makes educational literature available to the general public regarding pesticide control and reduction by private property owners maintenance and snow management.
-The investigation being prepared focuses on the effectiveness of alternative management practices and not on the environmental impacts of these practices.
+In addition, the District makes educational literature available to the general public regarding pesticide control and reduction by private property owners.

 3.4.2.8 Deicing Activities